Style, design and configuration: A buyer's guide to internal doors

 Fixtures and fittings

 Often overlooked or an afterthought, the hardware used for fitting an internal door can actually prove to be just as much of a feature as the door itself.
 Choose a handle that suits the design and style of the door and bear in mind which side the hinges are required.
 At Deuren, we prioritise innovative features as standard when it comes to the fixtures and fittings.
 That includes hidden hinges, factory routed latch keeps and magnetic door catches.
+We ensure each and every aspect of your internal door is flawless by creating pre-hung internal door sets.
+This is a process which sees us design and manufacture the frame, leaf and architraves before constructing the whole set in our factory.
+After testing, we will confidently supply you with a product that will fit right in to your project and function perfectly.

 If you’re about to make changes in your home and choosing internal doors is part of that renovation, think carefully about every aspect of the process.
 The right choice in doors can make the most of a space, add an interesting design feature and complement the house’s existing elements.